Civil Mediation Services at Echelon Dispute Resolution. Civil Mediation in West Midlands

 Why Choose Civil Mediation Over Litigation?

 Control.
-The parties shape the outcome.
+The parties shape the outcome rather than having a result imposed.

 What Disputes Does Civil Mediation Cover?